mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 tags:
   - nix
   - fuzzing
+images:
+  - nix-fuzz-testing-1/afl-nix.webp
 ---

 Fuzz testing is a technique for automatically uncovering bugs in software.
 It's an effective way to find subtle data parsing bugs, including security critical issues, but it's a pain to set up.

 I recently used Nix to set up a fuzz testing workflow, and I was pleasantly surprised at how much gruntwork it eliminated from fuzz testing.
-I'm a beginner to both Nix and fuzz testing, and this experiment both made fuzz testing easier and made a lot of Nix concepts finally click for me.
+Nix helped me find an unpatched bug in a PDF renderer, and the experience finally made key Nix concepts click for me.

 ## A preview of the solution